Featured AI for Accessibility projects

 Mass Eye and Ear, a Harvard Medical School affiliate, is advancing navigation services for people who are blind or have ultra-low vision.
 While many services specify the vicinity of a bus stop, their SuperVision Search app guides users to exact bus stop locations in 12 cities.

-Exercise app for people who are blind or have low vision
+Exercise app for people who have low vision

 Researchers at the University of Iowa are developing an intelligent application for people who are blind or with low vision to independently walk around a 400-meter track.
 The app can determine if someone is veering from their lane and delivers real-time feedback to help them stay on track.